Cornus sanguinea 'Midwinter Fire'

 Garden Jobs in November

 Cool, misty mornings and the last leaves clinging to the trees make this a beautiful and melancholy time of year.
-Ensure that you take time between carrying out the tasks below to make the most of this month.
+Ensure you take time between tasks to make the most of this month.

 Flowers